 Fr.
 Nguyen, himself a Vietnamese immigrant, is well aware of St. Mark’s long history as a haven for immigrants like him adjusting to a brand new culture.
 As the pastor of St. Mark’s, Nguyen embraces the opportunity to carry on the tradition of fostering an environment in which all parishioners feel welcome to celebrate their faith as one body in Christ.

 “You can’t ask for a better kind of environment that he creates for openness and bringing people into the Church.”

-Father James Ronan is a beloved figure in Charlestown for the many things he does to strengthen his local community as the pastor of St. Mary-St. Catherine of Siena Parish.
-But Ronan’s impact extends far beyond his parish walls – and in fact, far outside of the country – thanks to his Rostro de Cristo (“The Face of Christ”) initiative, a program that sees Ronan brings volunteers to Guayaquil, a destitute village in Ecuador.
+Fr.
+Jim Ronan is a beloved figure in Charlestown for the many things he does to strengthen his local community as pastor of St. Mary-St. Catherine of Siena Parish.
+But Fr.
+Jim’s impact extends far beyond his parish walls – and in fact, far outside of the country.

 “Whether it’s in Ecuador and it’s in a small recinto far out that it took hours to get to, whether it’s in Charlestown or in Lawrence, Fr.
 Jim Ronan has a guiding core belief that as priest, his vocation is to empower the people that he serves to be unique expressions of God’s love in the world.
 My experience in Ecuador as a senior in high school is the cornerstone of what I do.”